-The Foundation provides funding for students, faculty and programs at the University.
-In fiscal year 2017, the Foundation provided \$21 million in support to the University.
+The Foundation provides funding for students, faculty, and programs at the University.
+In fiscal year 2018, the Foundation provided \$42 million in support to the University.
 Support includes student scholarships, faculty salaries, equipment purchases, as well as other expenditures that intend to further the mission of the University.
-Academic and institutional support as well as scholarship support increased over the past year as a result of a positive fundraising year.
-Capital support can vary significantly from year to year, as building projects on campus can fluctuate greatly.
+Academic and institutional support increased over the past year as a result of a positive fundraising year.
+Scholarship support was higher in fiscal year 2017 due to a few large one-time scholarship gifts.
+Capital support can vary significantly from year-to-year, as building projects on campus can fluctuate greatly.
+In fiscal year 2018, capital projects were significantly higher as a result of the following projects: the completion of the Washington-Grizzly Champions Center, the expansion of the Phyllis J. Washington College of Education and Human Sciences building, and the renovation of Eck Hall.